LISTEN TO BOOMTOWN RADIO! “ALL the Music That Matters for the Generation That Created Rock 'n' Roll”

 The Everly Brothers Comeback Album EB '84

-One of the Greatest Albums You May Have Never Heard Yet
+One of the Greatest Albums You May Not Have Heard Yet

 It had been one of the biggest and most public break-ups in rock history.